 How do countries calculate tax liabilities and social benefit entitlements?
 The country policy descriptions describe the rules to calculate tax and benefit amounts as they apply to the family types that are within the scope of the OECD tax-benefit model.
-The links below allow users to download a zip file containing the policy descriptions for all available years except the latest one (year T-1), which is available from the Benefit and Wages portal.
+Use the links below to download the policy descriptions for all available years until 2017.
+Information for 2018 policies is available from the Benefit and Wages portal.

 Additional EU countries